What is Medical Billing?

 Types of Service

-If you decide to outsource your medical billing, the next question you should ask is:what type of provider do I need?
-There are plenty of medical billing services out there and each company offers different services.
-Here are some things you will want to consider:
+If you decide to outsource your medical billing, the next question you should ask is: what type of provider do I need?
+There are plenty of medical billing companies out there.
+Each offers different services and are experts in different healthcare areas.
+Here are some things you will want to consider to figure out the best provider for your needs, depending on your type of practice:

-If you work in a GP, then you will want to find a medical billing provider that handles general practice claims.
-If you work for a specialist, you will want to hire a medical biller who has experience in your specialty.
-As the healthcare and insurance industries become increasingly complex, it’s almost impossible for one company to be experts in every area of medicine.
-There are always ‘tricks of the trade’ within each specialty, so find someone who knows the ins and outs of YOUR field.
+If you run a specialty practice, you will want to hire a medical biller who has experience in your specific specialty.
+As the healthcare and insurance industries become increasingly complex, it’s almost impossible for one company to be experts in every area of speciality medicine.
+There are always ‘tricks of the trade’ within each specialty, so find someone who knows the ins and outs of your field.
+Here are just some of the common types of specialty practice billers:

 While many of the medical billing providers are located offshore, there are also local providers.
-If you are shopping purely by price, an offshore billing company is going to be your least expensive option.
+If you are shopping purely by price, an offshore billing company is going to be your most cost-effective option.
 There are plenty of reputable offshore medical billing providers, but do your research before signing a contract.
 Some offshore companies have little understanding of how to successfully navigate the healthcare system and insurance appeals process within the United States.
 Additionally, it can be challenging to communicate with a representative whose first language is not English.
-If you prefer a local provider who is ‘just down the street’ then you might have to pay more, but the level of service and availability may be worth it.
+If you prefer a local provider who is ‘just down the street’ then you might have to pay more.
+But the level of service and availability may be worth it.
 It depends on the priorities of your practice.

 How Much Does It Cost?

 Medical billing companies make their money by charging a percentage of a practice’s net revenue, net collections, OR net claims.
+They also often will charge a set-up fee when signing up, which is often a set amount per physician, and annual administrative fees, which includes things like software upkeep.
 Every provider does it differently, which can make it tricky to do a price comparison.
-Generally speaking, they charge an average fee that ranges between 4% and 10%.

-- The higher your claims, the lower percentage you will pay.
+- The more expensive your claims, the lower percentage you will pay.

 - The more patients you see, the lower your rate.